logo

 Winter grazing

-The herd is grazed off on average for 9 weeks @$34/hd/week.
+The herd is usually grazed off on average for 9-10 weeks @$35/hd/week.
 Stock are able to be walked to the grazing so no freight costs are incurred.
 Cows return to the milking platform just prior to calving so are bought home in small mobs.
+There was more feed on the support blocks due to better than average winter growth and good crop yields, so cows were wintered off for longer.

 Fertiliser(incl.
 N)